 Short stay visas include a range of different visa types that allow visitors to travel to Ireland for tourism, business, to visit relatives or to attend a conference or exam.

 Long stay visas

 Long stay visas allow visitors to study, join a family member, take up employment or volunteer within the Republic of Ireland.
 There are also specific visas for ministers of religion and non-EU citizens travelling with a family member from the EU.

 Re-entry visas are specifically for Irish Residence Permit holders who wish to leave Ireland for a short period of time.

 Some travellers might require a transit visa if they are making a connection at an Irish airport.
 You can check to see if you need one.

 Multiple entry visas

-Applying for a visa
+Applying for an Irish visa

-You must apply for a visa online, unless you are a resident in Ireland applying for a re-entry visa.
+You must apply for a visa online, unless you are already a resident in Ireland and want to apply for a re-entry visa.

 Make sure you apply well in advance of your intended travel time.
 Some nationalities have to supply biometric data and fingerprints with their application and this can take some time.
 At the time of writing this article, processing times ranged from as little as three days for business-related travel visas, right up to 12 weeks for preclearance applications.